Q1: Where are the docs for this library?

 Your first source of information should be the DirectShow docs.
 MS has a large amount of documentation, both general theory of DirectShow as well as reference.
 Start with that.

 Secondly, you should try some of the DirectShow forums.
-There are several of them available here:
+MS has one here:

 And probably several more elsewhere.